athulnaths/data-analytics-portfolio/PowerBI-Projects/HR-Employee-Attrition/readme.md

 ---

-## Business Questions Answered
+## Analytical & Business Questions

+- What is the overall employee attrition rate?
+- Which departments and job roles have the highest attrition?
+- How does attrition vary by job level and tenure?

+- Does frequent business travel increase attrition?
+- How does monthly income impact employee retention?
-- Who is most likely to leave the organization?
+- Are employees with lower job satisfaction more likely to leave?

+- Which employee segments are at highest attrition risk?
-- What factors drive employee attrition?
+- What retention strategies can reduce early-tenure attrition?
-- How can HR reduce turnover using data insights?
+- How can promotions and career growth improve retention?

 ---